‘Don’t run a Google search’: BJP’s national spokesperson was unable to name labour minister of India

 Bhatia had appeared on ABP News’s “e-Shikhar Sammelan” alongside Congress’s social media chief Rohan Gupta for a discussion on the migrant worker crisis.
 Gupta accused the BJP government of being apathetic, and in this context asked Bhatia to name the country’s labour minister.

-The BJP leader took a considerable time to answer, making it obvious to viewers and social media users that he was searching on Google, using his phone below the line of the camera.
+The BJP leader took a considerable time to name Santosh Kumar Gangwar as the incumbent answer, making it obvious to viewers and social media users that he was searching on Google, using his phone below the line of the camera.

 The video prompted Twitter users to trend the term “Google search mat kariye” (don’t run a Google search) and post a video of the debate.